 - Dieting and disordered eating

-- Undereating for sports training which can result in compromised hormonal status
+- Undereating for athletic training which can result in compromised hormonal status

 - Absent or missed menstrual periods